Chelsea continued their excellent unbeaten run in the Premier League with a thrilling 2-2 draw against London rivals West Ham United last weekend.

 Chelsea have improved all across the park over the last few months and there is no reason why that cannot continue against the top teams in the division.
 They have shown that they are well capable of competing against the likes of Manchester United and Manchester City over the last few weeks.

 The Blues will also travel to Anfield towards the end of the season, a must-watch game given Chelsea’s rise back up the table.
-You can buy Chelsea tickets here if you want to watch Chelsea take on Liverpool on 11th May 2016.

 After a humiliating 3-1 defeat against Jurgen Klopp’s side at home earlier this season, Chelsea will be out looking for revenge.
 The Londoners have done well at Anfield under Mourinho (unbeaten in their last four visits) and will look to extend that run under their new manager.